metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 It is not recommended to disable firewall for security reasons except to troubleshoot problems.

-Keep in mind that GPO firewall and Control Panel firewall are 2 distinct "firewalls" that let you manage the same filtering platform behind the scene.
+Keep in mind that GPO firewall and Control Panel firewall are 2 distinct "firewalls" that let you manage the same filtering platform behind the scene.\
+Technically speaking these are called policy stores.

-GPO firewall has higher priority which makes Control Panel firewall not active except if explicitly merged into GPO firewall in either GUI settings or with PowerShell.
+GPO firewall has higher priority which makes Control Panel firewall not active except if explicitly merged into GPO firewall either trough GUI settings or with PowerShell.

 **NOTE:** Disabling firewall does not delete rules, you can enable firewall back again by following same steps.